Giving Baby Sesame Foods - Sesame Allergy Information

 Some recipes for hummus call for tahini (ground sesame seeds).
 However, many Middle Eastern recipes do not require tahini and are perfectly tasty without it.

-Visit our hummus for baby recipe on our blog, for a tahini-free version - perfect if you would prefer to avoid sesame in your baby's diet.
+Visit our hummus recipes for baby page which includes instructions for making a tahini-free version – perfect if you would prefer to avoid sesame in your baby’s diet.

 My baby is allergic to sesame seeds - what else might he be allergic to?